layilin/SP23-33852/_texts/sc-page023.md

 - THEN say, ye swains, whom wealth and fame inspire,
 - Might not the plough, that rolls on rapid wheels,
-- SAVE no small labour to the hoe-arm'd gang?
+- Save no small labour to the hoe-arm'd gang?
 - Might not the culture taught the British hinds,
 - By Ceres' son, unfailing crops secure; [290]
 - Tho' neither dung nor fallowing lent their aid?